-- Media mentions either of them or companies they are involved with.
+- The media mentions either of them or companies they are involved with.

 - Media mentions for founders who picked up investments from them.

-If you decide this is a good start, engage with the investor, and try to pitch them the investment opportunity.
-Naturally, this is the hardest part and with a relatively low expected probability of getting a yes.
-This is simply a fact of life.
+If you decide this is a good start, engage with the investor and pitch them the investment opportunity.
+Naturally, this is the most challenging part and with a relatively low expected probability of getting a yes—a simple fact of life.

-If the investor is showing interest to invest, before going into any binding commitment it’s best to have some primary research.
+If the investor is showing interest in investing, it's best to have some primary research before going into any binding commitment.

 Interview the investor and try to both get as much information as well as set the right expectations.